 Shooting reef tanks is hard.
-Here is everything you want to know about how Tidal Gardens shoots photos and video can be seen here in this reef aquarium FAQ!
+This article is everything you want to know about how Tidal Gardens shoots photos and video!

 What camera do we use to shoot the corals?

 When selecting cameras with interchangeable lenses, it is a better idea to focus on the lenses that fit the type of photography you intend to do and then to buy a body that you can afford.
 Most camera bodies are capable of professional quality photos.
 If in the future a newer body comes along with features one simply MUST have, the lens collection will still work with the new body.

 For video, we shoot with Canon cinema cameras.
 We started with a Canon C100 and later upgraded to a Canon C200 which allowed for high frame rate 4k capture.
 A Canon C100 which is an entry-level cinema camera.
 A cinema camera is very nice because ergonomically it is a joy to work with.
 Below you can see a video overview of the C100:

 Although DSLR’s and phones can take good video, they are a pain to use because they were not designed from the ground up to shoot video.
 They happen to have the option, but that’s about it.
 A cinema camera has the layout of the controls in a way that makes sense to a video shooter and professional connections which are otherwise tricky to adapt to DSLR’s or phones.

 The Canon C200 is a much more capable camera.
 Below is a video talking about it as well as some of the other equipment we use here: